BorelliScopie

 Keyboard navigation

-Full keyboard access.
-Every interactive element — links, buttons, quizzes, the TADA simulator — can be reached and operated using only a keyboard.
+Keyboard access.
+We are working to ensure every interactive element — links, buttons, quizzes, the TADA simulator — can be reached and operated using only a keyboard.
+Core navigation and content are keyboard-accessible today; some complex interactive components are still being refined.

 Visible focus indicators.
-When navigating with a keyboard, a clear visual indicator shows which element has focus.
+When navigating with a keyboard, a visual indicator shows which element has focus.

 Logical tab order.
 The sequence of focusable elements follows the visual and logical structure of the content.